top of page

-How much of each type of drink is enough?
+How much of each drink should you have on hand?

 1. Bar with Beer and Wine

-Many couples choose to opt out of having hard liquor or spirits at their wedding and instead offer beer and wine to their guests.
-In this case, you will want to plan to offer a 50/50 split.
+Many couples opt out of hard liquor or spirits at their wedding and instead offer beer and wine to their guests.
+In this case, you’ll want to offer a 50/50 split.

 50% Beer and 50% Wine

-To provide variety, you can offer 2-4 types of beer and up to four wine options.
+You can offer two to four types of beer and up to four wine options to provide variety.
 Depending on the weather, you may choose to have more white wines available during the warmer months and more red wines available during a fall or winter wedding.

 2. Full Bar with Beer, Wine, and Liquor